wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-manage-calls-using-auto-attendants/includes/5-plan-design-your-call-queues.md

     |**1 - Agent can opt out of getting calls**| You can choose to allow call queue agents to opt-out of taking calls from a particular queue by enabling this option.
 Enabling this option allows all agents in this queue to start or stop receiving calls from this call queue at will.
 You can revoke the agent opt-out privilege at any time by clearing the check box, causing agents to become automatically opted in for this queue again (the default setting for all agents). |
     |**2 - Agent alert setting**| This defines the duration of an agent being notified of a call before the Serial or Round Robin routing methods move to the next agent.
 The default setting is 30 seconds, but it can be set for up to 3 minutes. |

-1. Finally, you can set the overflow handling options
+1. Finally, you can set the overflow handling options.

     :::image type="content" source="../media/5-overflow-handling.png" alt-text="Overflow Handling":::